florianfesti/boxes/README.txt

 To avoid too much coordinate calculations the coordinate system is continuously moved to the current point.
-The most basic functions just do drawings relative to the current coordinate system - withou changing the coordinate system.
-Those are found in the Builing block section.
+The most basic functions just do drawings relative to the current coordinate system - without changing the coordinate system.
+Those are found in the Builing Blocks section.

 Turtle graphics commands
 ------------------------

 These start at the current positions and move the coordinate system to their end.
-It is assumed that you are always drawing into the direction of the x axis, with the inside of the part being above the line.
+It is assumed that you are (roughly) drawing into the direction of the x axis, with the inside of the part being above the line.
 You need to turn counter clockwise (mathematically positive) to get a closed shape.
-These are typically some sort of edges.
+These commands typically procude some sort of edges.

 Finger joints
 .............

-Finger joints are a smple way of joining two sheets of plywood.
-They wor best at an 90° angle.
+Finger joints are a simple way of joining two sheets of plywood.
+They work best at an 90° angle.
 There are two different sides matching each other.
 As a third alternative there are holes that the fingers of one sheet can plug into.
 This allows stable T connections especially useful for inner walls.